 - Format and distribute music at a high quality sample rate.

 Music producers are often self-employed people, therefore the take home pay can vary greatly depending on the worth ethic and success of the person.
-The information states the wage statistics of music directors and composers, which is very similar to that of what a music producer does.
+The information below states the wage statistics of music directors and composers, which is very similar to that of what a music producer does.

 Hourly Rate: $28.75